 A second 237,000 square foot building will contain 160 apartments, of which 16 will be sold as affordable.
 The remaining 36 units will be in the style of townhouses across 69,760 square feet.

-The proposal is a five-minute bus ride from Santa Clara’s most high-profile tourist attraction, the Winchester Mystery House.
+The proposal is a five-minute bus ride from the area’s most high-profile tourist attraction, the Winchester Mystery House.

 The affordable housing construction is expected to cost $85 million, with over $60 million in subsidies.
 Given that the parcel is already vacant, construction is expected to take two to three years from groundbreaking.